juanparati/isocodes/README.md

 - [ISO 4217](https://en.wikipedia.org/wiki/ISO_4217) (Currency codes)
 - [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) (Language codes)

 This library provides localized names for countries, currencies and languages.
-The library allows create custom/new locales.
+The library allows to create custom/new locales.

+### Disclaimer

+This library data is based on international standards recognized by global organizations, the author is not responsible about how the translations and geopolitical data is represented.

+If you feel that this library data doesn't comply with the geopolitical views required by your project, please [register a custom database](#custom-databases-and-locales).

 ## Composer